Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 		- The relevant legislation is [[Consumer Rights Act]]
 			- Doober provided service to Mary.
 ViewScan provided goods and service to Dobber.
 			- Doober should have reasonable degree of care and skill.
 They should know no softwares can be free of errors, and provide emergency measures, such as user-controllable brakes.
 			- ViewScan - reasonable degree of care and skill.
+Sactificatory
 		- Relevant legislation is [[Unfair Contract Terms Act]] -
 - ### Liability